Chart Color Schemes

 Infrastructure

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified sixteen projects expected to impact the area.
-Notable projects include Ipswich Hospital Expansion Stage 2, Ipswich Better Bus Network, Woolworths Emerald Hill Shopping Centre, and Ipswich Smart City Program.
-The following list details those likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 16 projects that could affect this region.
+Notable initiatives include Ipswich Hospital Expansion Stage 2, Ipswich Better Bus Network, Woolworths Emerald Hill Shopping Centre, and Ipswich Smart City Program.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.